broadinstitute/funpipe/README.md

 # deactivate the environment when done
 source deactivate

+# completely remove the virtual environment
+conda remove -name funpipe --all
 ```
 Note:
 * `diamond=0.9.22` uses boost library, which depends on python2.7.
 This conflicts with funpipe's python version.
-* `FreeTree` is not yet available in Bioconda.
-We are in the process of submitting it to the repo, and will keep it posted here.

-Above two tools are not available if using the conda setup.
 Docker image will be created for `funpipe` to resolve this issue.

 ### Synposis
 * [funpipe](./funpipe): a directory that contains python library